 - Tuna Pasta Salad - tuna, pasta, salty parmesan cheese and olives with crunchy veggies brought together with a creamy dressing.
 This salad is a meal in itself!

-Love this recipe?
+Love this recipe it's just the perfect side dish!
 Please leave a comment with a five-star rating below, or pop me a note.
 I love hearing from you!
-If you make this, be sure to tag me on Instagram @bowl_me_over or #bowlmeover – thank you for supporting the blog, trying and sharing my recipes!
+If you make this, be sure to tag me on Instagram @bowl_me_over or #bowlmeover - thank you for supporting the blog, trying and sharing my recipes!

 - 1 32 oz. box Bow Tie Pasta